Paying for College

 To help you get started, we've broken the process into three easy steps:

-The first step in applying for financial aid is completing the Free Application for Federal Student Aid, you'll hear it called FAFSA.
+The first step in applying for financial aid is completing the Free Application for Federal Student Aid, and you'll hear it called FAFSA.
 The FAFSA must be completed each year, and changes to the application are coming.

 Now that you've applied for Federal Financial Aid through the FAFSA, it’s not required, but it’s always a good idea to apply for additional scholarships that are offered through OCTC, the state, and other agencies, and that don't have to be repaid.